Remember where you come from to imagine where you're going

 Wedding Thérèze Guitard-André Icard

-Thérèse Guitard, daughter of Anne Pauline and Eugène, marries André Icard, heir to a local line of lawyers.
+Thérèse Guitard, daughter of Anne Pauline and Eugène, married André Icard, heir to a local line of lawyers.
+The couple continued to run the estate, ensuring a successful transition from the 19th to the 20th century.

 1920